QTIM-Lab/EyeLiner/README.md

 ## Installation and demo [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1GfUcmGXQ4gltKXEDT4F8wnI8iTAxBQkG?usp=sharing)

+### Install

+#### Install via pip

+🎉🎉🎉 EyeLiner is now pip installable!
+Can simply to `pip install eyeliner` on a system or environment running atleast python version 3.10.4 or greater.
+Then run the demo below.

+#### Install and setup from github module

 We use pyenv to setup environments.
 Install [PyEnv](https://github.com/pyenv/pyenv).

 Run the following commands in the terminal to setup environment.